vemilagan/CV-Project/ReadMe.md

 - The training and validation accuracy and loss curves indicate that the model converges well and performs effectively on unseen data.
 - The confusion matrix illustrates the model's ability to correctly classify each ASL alphabet gesture

+## Ground Truth
+The ground truth for each image in the test dataset corresponds to the true class labels, which were manually verified.
+The model's predictions are compared against these ground truth labels to compute evaluation metrics such as accuracy, precision, recall, and F1-score.
+This ensures a reliable assessment of the model's performance.

 ## Acknowledgements
 - Dataset: ASL Alphabet Dataset by Akash Nagaraj available at https://www.kaggle.com/datasets/grassknoted/asl-alphabet
 - GitHub Repository: Sign Language to Speech: Unvoiced available at https://github.com/grassknoted/Unvoiced